INSTITUTE FOR QUALITY AND ACCREDITATION IN HEALTHCARE

 REPORTS

-Upon completion of the external comprehensive assessment (accreditation) procedure, the accrediting body undertakes to send the medical organization a report on the results of this assessment no later than five working days before the date of the meeting of the accreditation committee.
-This action is carried out by sending a document to the e-mail address of the medical organization, in accordance with the format established by Appendix 13 to the accreditation rules.
+Upon completion of the external comprehensive assessment (accreditation) procedure, the accrediting body undertakes to send the medical organization a report on the assessment results no later than five business days prior to the accreditation committee meeting.
+This is accomplished by sending the document to the medical organization's email address, in accordance with the format established in Appendix 13 to the accreditation rules.

-If the medical organization has objections regarding the content of the report, it has the right to provide its comments to the accrediting body within two working days from the date of its receipt, sending the corresponding justification to the specified e-mail address.
+If the medical organization has any objections regarding the report's content, it has the right to submit its comments to the accrediting body within two business days of its receipt, sending a justification to the specified email address.

-Based on the results of the external comprehensive assessment and the decision taken by the accrediting body, the medical organization develops a Corrective Action Plan according to the template provided in Appendix 14 to the current accreditation rules.
-This plan, approved by the management of the medical organization, is sent to the accrediting body no later than 30 calendar days after receiving the report, in order to eliminate the identified discrepancies with accreditation requirements.
+Based on the results of the external comprehensive assessment and the decision of the accrediting body, the medical organization develops a Corrective Action Plan according to the template provided in Appendix 14 to the current accreditation rules.
+This plan, approved by the medical organization's management, is sent to the accrediting body no later than 30 calendar days after receiving the report, with the aim of eliminating the identified nonconformities with accreditation requirements.

 ACCREDITATION COMMISSION